 - Add the ground cinnamon and salt to the bowl with the oatmeal.
 Mix with a spoon until the cinnamon is evenly coating the oats.

 - Add the chopped walnuts, golden raisins and diced apples to the bowl.
 Mix with a spoon to combine.

-- Add the PB2 Peanut Butter, honey and apple sauce to the bowl.
+- Add warmed peanut butter, honey and apple sauce to the bowl.
 Mix with a wooden spoon until all of the oats are moistened with the wet ingredients.
 Add up to a tablespoon more of honey if the mixture seems dry.

 - Once the cookie sheet is filled bake the breakfast cookies for 12 to 14 minutes or until lightly golden.

 - Remove the baked breakfast cookies from the oven and place the cookie sheet on a cooling rack.
 Allow cookies to cool for 5 minutes.

 - Transfer the baked cookies from the cookie sheet to a cooling rack to cool completely before storing.